zhupinghuang/evercam-discover-android/README.md

 # Evercam Connect

-Evercam Connect is a Android app to find local camera devices, get all possible details for each camera, and make it easier to add to Evercam.
+Evercam Connect is an Android app to find local camera devices, get all possible details for each camera, and make it easier to add to Evercam.

 ## Features